-- If MERV 13 filters are installed in the existing equipment then order additional filters for future filter changes. - Filter Rack Maintenance and Replacement: - If filter rack is damaged then repair rack, - Ensure filter rack is sealed to prevent bypass of unfiltered air, - Review seal installation procedures with maintenance and operations staff, - Replace and Upgrade Rack if possible, to accept a filter with a higher MERV rating. - Consider changing out motor to increase static pressure available, but this may require significant electrical modifications. - Adjust the Variable Frequency Drives to address increase in static pressure for filters.
+- If MERV 13 filters are installed in the existing equipment then order additional filters for future filter changes. - Filter Rack Maintenance and Replacement: - If filter rack is damaged then repair rack, - Ensure filter rack is sealed to prevent bypass of unfiltered air, - Review seal installation procedures with maintenance and operations staff, - Replace and Upgrade Rack if possible, to accept a filter with a higher MERV rating. - Consider changing out motor to increase static pressure available, but this may require significant electrical • modifications. - Adjust the Variable Frequency Drives to address increase in static pressure for filters.

-Filtration Upgrades: Implementation & Considerations Continued
+Implementation & Considerations Continued

-If MERV 13 Filters cannot be installed, consider the following:
+If MERV 13 Filters cannot be installed consider the following:

-- Increase the filtration in the unit to the maximum available - Provide a recirculation fan filtration unit and duct into the return of units - Provide a HEPA filtration unit which re-circulates air within the space - Consider additional treatment technology to kill/disable airborne infectious aerosols (refer to Building Readiness Document for additional guidance) - Refer to ASHRAE Filtration and Disinfection system section for additional information - Consider alternate filter locations in return duct or grille but consider static pressure drop implications and relationship with outside air dampers
+- Increase the filtration in the unit to the maximum available - Provide a recirculation fan filtration unit and duct into the return of units - Provide a HEPA filtration unit which re-circulates air within the space - Consider Air Ionization system or static charge on filters - Consider UV treatment but review location to avoid impacts of liners and other internal components - Refer to ASHRAE Filtration and Disinfection system section for additional information • - Consider alternate filter locations in return duct or grille but consider static pressure drop implications and relationship with outside air dampers